Morrison County HRA is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Last Updated on 12/01/2018.

-As of the most recent VMS report, Morrison County HRA manages 114 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Morrison County HRA manages 118 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 17% having issued approximately 7 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 35 months on the waiting list1.